balena-io/debugging-masterclass/README.md

 A media partition that is full can cause issues such as the following:

-* Failure to download application updates, or failure to start new/updated services after a download has occurred
+* Failure to download release updates, or failure to start new/updated services after a download has occurred
-* Failure for an application to store data into defined volumes
+* Failure for a service to store data into defined volumes
 * Failure of services to start up (mostly those that need to store data that isn't in `tmpfs`)